“How am I going to get through this?" is the question that pops up when you get new PCS orders.

 Although we didn’t know where we’d go, we knew we’d be going somewhere.
 Sometimes, your spouse might get an inkling on where they’re going or it may stay up in the air until the last minute.

 Let’s say if you just arrived at an installation and are expected to stay there for 36 months -- setting aside just $50 dollars a month would give you $1,800 to work with by the time you PCS next.
 It does come with our lifestyle that a PCS might take you by surprise, just like when my husband’s orders to Korea initially came down.
 In any event, that’s why it doesn’t hurt to start a “PCS fund” now.

 Here are some easy PCS savings tips that can help you gear up for a PCS no matter when, where or why orders get cut.

 1. Set-up a special savings account.
 My husband and I each have our own savings account as well as a joint.
 Our joint account helps us with any extenuating circumstances that may come our way, which included our last PCS.

 2. Tuck away money as much as you can.
 Now that you have that special savings account, start setting aside money that can act like your emergency fund (aka unexpected PCS fund, when needed).
 I get that it can be hard to really save money, so be sure you budget with your other living expenses.
 Maybe setting up a list or prioritizing your needs and wants.

 3. Utilize financial resources available to you.
 Visit your installation’s financial readiness office and meet with an expert.
-Military OneSource has money management resources online, if you can’t meet with someone locally.
-You can speak to a representative on the phone, if that’s better for you too.
+Military OneSource has money management resources online if you can’t meet with someone locally.
+You can speak to a representative on the phone, too.
 There are other resources out there that are helpful to military members like Dave Ramsey’s Financial Peace Military.